Making it as a pro in soccer is a dream for many. By doing your research, you’ve already shown that you strongly desire to make it.

 - Women’s soccer estimated probability of competing from high school to NCAA: 7.2% (with 2.4% being from high school to NCAA Division 1)

-Now, turning professional is a whole different animal.
-While it is difficult to find worldwide statistics, the NCAA estimated that in 2015, 1.4% of their men’s soccer players would become professionals within MLS.
+Now, turning prof is a whole different animal.
+While it is difficult to find worldwide statistics, the NCAA estimated that in 2015, 1.4% of their men’s soccer players would become pro within MLS.
 (NCAA to Pro)

-While there don’t seem to be concrete numbers for players outside of the United States or for women, the chances of becoming a professional soccer player seem pretty limited, especially if you’re hoping to get a nice paycheck out of it according to Forbes.
+While there don’t seem to be concrete numbers for players outside of the United States or for women, the chances of becoming a prof soccer player seem pretty limited, especially if you’re hoping to get a nice paycheck out of it, according to Forbes.

 - 21% of players make less than $300/month.

 Don’t let these figures put you off, though; most players never make it due to the lack of commitment – so if you’re dedicated and are willing to put the work in, your determination will make you one of those few percent.

 While the traditional route in the United States is for students to graduate from high school and proceed to college, what would a college athlete benefit from by going to college?

 We see many college players in various sports, especially basketball, going the one year and done route.